Pydantic Types#

 Change the serialization logic of the color field to always be a string.

-This method mirrors the logic of the standard __get_pydantic_core_schema__
+This method mirrors the logic of the standard __get_pydantic_core_schema__ method

-in pydantic_extra_types.color.Color
+in pydantic_extra_types.color.Color,

-instead of the default of
+but changes the when_used parameter to be "always" instead of the default of

 Source code in src/pyticktick/models/pydantic.py

-18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 |
+18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 | |

 __str__